-My target glucose target range is:
+My target glucose range is:

-Basal insulin is an intermediate to long-acting insulin that works in the background to control your glucose levels between meals and when fasting overnight.
-It is usually given once or twice daily.
-Checking your glucose levels before bed and comparing this to your fasting (before breakfast) reading will help you see how effectively your insulin is working.
-If your reading remains within 2-3 mmol/L then your dose is correct.
+Ultra long-acting insulin works in the background to control glucose levels between meals and when fasting overnight.
+It is usually given once daily.
+Checking your glucose levels before bed and comparing this to your fasting (when you wake up before you have anything to eat or drink other than water) result will help you see how effectively your insulin is working.
+If your result remains within 2-3 mmol/L then your dose is correct.